jhusain/es6generatorproposal/README.md

 var sums = [1,2,3].concatMap(x => [4,5,6].map(y => x + y))
 ```

-Comprehensions can help by allowing them to replace the code above with this expression...
+Comprehensions help by allowing them to replace the code above with this expression...

 ```JavaScript